Smolensk air disaster: Subcommittee for the Re-investigation of the Smolensk Air Crash

-In January 2018, the Committee claimed that a number of explosions had occurred aboard the airliner, with these claims being formalised during the presentation of their preliminary findings in February.
+In January 2018, the subcommittee claimed that a number of explosions had occurred aboard the airliner, with these claims being formalised during the presentation of their preliminary findings in February.
 The head of the previous commission, Maciej Lasek, dismissed the claims as "illusions" and "propaganda".
-In April 2018, the Committee published a further report which said that the plane was destroyed in a mid-air explosion, and that Russian air traffic controllers at the Smolensk air base had misled the pilots about the plane's location during its approach to the runway; this report was described as one focusing on technical issues, with Macierewicz stating that the final report was yet to be published.
+In April 2018, the subcommittee published a further report which said that the plane was destroyed in a mid-air explosion, and that Russian air traffic controllers at the Smolensk air base had misled the pilots about the plane's location during its approach to the runway; this report was described as one focusing on technical issues, with Macierewicz stating that the final report was yet to be published.

 In June 2021 a ruling was delivered in a long trial where officials were accused of negligence in the flight's preparation.
 The judge stated that there were four parties directly involved in the flight preparation: the President's Office (KP), the Prime Minister's Office (KPRM), the Government Protection Office (BOR) and the 36th Special Aviation Regiment, with each of these having broken numerous procedural safeguards which would have prevented the crash.
 The President's Office should not have requested flight to an airport that was legally closed and not ready to accept such flights, the Prime Minister's Office should have not accepted and proceeded with the President's requests as it was not compliant with existing laws and procedures, and similar negligence was shown in the actions of the remaining two parties.

-The date of publication of the Committee's final report had been repeatedly delayed since 2016, with these delays generating a significant amount of frustration and criticism even among its members.
-Glenn Jorgensen, Marek Dąbrowski, Wiesław Chrzanowski and Kazimierz Grono were eventually removed from the Committee and published a statement in which they rejected the conclusions of the report and their authorship.
-Law and Justice MEP Beata Gosiewska, who had requested a written version of the final report from Macierewicz without result, accused him of turning the investigation into an object of ridicule and of exploiting the disaster to advance his political career.
-In February 2021, Civic Platform senator Krzysztof Brejza made a request to the Polish Ministry of National Defence for information on how much the Committee's efforts had cost; the Ministry did not furnish Brejza with these figures, leading him to bring a legal case which, in September, he ultimately won.
-In December, following Brejza's receipt of the information that he had requested, it was reported that around 22.63 million zlotys had been spent by the Committee between its 2016 inception and February 2021 despite the continued absence of the final report; in comparison, around 6.11 million zlotys had been spent between the immediate aftermath of the crash in 2010 and the publication of the 2011 reports.
+The date of publication of the subcommittee's final report had been repeatedly delayed since 2016, with these delays generating a significant amount of frustration and criticism even among its members.
+Glenn Jorgensen, Marek Dąbrowski, Wiesław Chrzanowski and Kazimierz Grono were eventually removed from the subcommittee and published a statement in which they rejected the conclusions of the report and their authorship.
+PiS MEP Beata Gosiewska, who had unsuccessfully requested a written version of the final report from Macierewicz, accused him of turning the investigation into an object of ridicule and of exploiting the disaster to advance his political career.
+In February 2021, Civic Platform senator Krzysztof Brejza made a request to the Polish Ministry of National Defence for information on how much the subcommittee's efforts had cost; the Ministry did not furnish Brejza with these figures, leading him to bring a legal case which, in September, he ultimately won.
+In December, following Brejza's receipt of the information that he had requested, it was reported that around 22.63 million zlotys had been spent by the subcommittee between its 2016 inception and February 2021 despite the continued absence of the final report; in comparison, around 6.11 million zlotys had been spent between the immediate aftermath of the crash in 2010 and the publication of the 2011 reports.